isomerpages/pa-chingay/pages/PAssionArts Street.md

 <div style="padding:1rem; font-size:1.1rem"><span style="font-weight: bold;line-height:2rem;">About THE EVERYDAY VINYL -
 COMMUNITY COLLAGING</span><br><br> In December 2023, the arts trio, DASSAD collaborated with the community of Marine Parade to create collages using unwanted vinyl stickers collected from print companies.
 Collectively, the collages tesselate into a 10m-long mural previously showcased at 50A Marine
 Terrace.<br><br>
-This project was proudly led by Marine Parade Community Arts and Culture Club for Singapore Art Week x PAssionArts in January 2024.</div>
+This project was proudly led by <span style="font-weight: bold;">Marine Parade Community Arts and
+	Culture Club</span> for Singapore Art Week x PAssionArts in January 2024.</div>